mahdiyazdani/Hypermarket/docs/product-hero.md

 * Locate the **Featured Product** option.
 * Select the product for which you want to activate the hero component.
 * Specify the text to be displayed in the hero component header.
+*You can leave this field blank to display the product title.*
 * Upload a **background image** for the hero component.
 * Toggle the display of the product **add to cart** button.
 * Toggle the display of the product **details/description** button.